 Cooked and frozen pumpkin and butternut squash purees are ready to use in pies, soups, muffins, and other dishes.
-This is one of my favorites ways to preserve winter squash.
+It's a convenient way to store the winter veggie.

-Let the squash cool for 10 minutes.
+- Turn the squash over and let cool for 10 minutes.
 Scoop out the cooked flesh with a spoon.

-At this point, you can freeze the cooked squash as is.
-But I find it more useful to puree it first, either using a food processor or by mashing thoroughly with a potato masher.
-Pureeing the squash first gives me a ready-to-use product later on.
-Do not add liquid when you puree the pulp (we're trying to avoid that watery pie, remember?).
+- At this point you can freeze the cooked squash as is, but we suggest pureeing it first either using a food processor or by mashing thoroughly with a potato masher.
+Pureeing the squash first gives you a ready-to-use product later on.
+Do not add liquid when you puree the pulp.

-Pack the cooked squash into freezer bags and store the bags horizontally for the most efficient use of freezer space.
-Alternatively, pack the squash into upright freezer containers leaving 1-inch headspace.
+- Pack the cooked squash into freezer bags and store the bags horizontally for the most efficient use of freezer space.
+Alternatively, pack the squash into upright freezer containers leaving one inch of headspace.
 Either way, measure the squash before freezing it and label clearly with the amount.
-This will make your life much easier when it comes time to cook with it.

 Dehydrating Winter Squash

-Bring a large pot of water to a boil.
+- Bring a large pot of water to a boil.
 Peel and seed the squash.
-Cut into pieces 1/4-inch thick and 1 to 2 inches long.
+Cut into pieces 1/4-inch thick and one to two inches long.

-Blanch the squash in the boiling water for 3 minutes.
+- Blanch the squash in the boiling water for three minutes.
 Drain.
-Spread on dehydrator trays leaving space between the pieces so that air can circulate around them.
+Spread on dehydrator trays, leaving space between the pieces so that air can circulate around them.

-To use, pour boiling hot water over the dehydrated squash pieces and let steep for 15 minutes before draining and proceeding with your recipe (save the soaking liquid to use in soups).
+- To use, pour boiling hot water over the dehydrated squash pieces and let steep for 15 minutes before draining and proceeding with your recipe (save the soaking liquid to use as broth).

-Bring a large pot of water to a boil.
+- Bring a large pot of water to a boil.
 Peel and seed the squash.
 Cut into 1-inch chunks.
-Blanch the squash chunks in the boiling water for 2 minutes.
+Blanch the squash chunks in the boiling water for two minutes.